 - Estimate profit.
 Subtract the monthly cost of SEO services from the estimated increase in monthly revenue as a result of those services.

 Bear in mind that you can’t expect immediate results.
 SEO is a long-term and continuous process, not a quick win.
 Set realistic goals and deadlines and work closely with your agency team to achieve them.

 The cost of engaging SEO services can seem steep, and you might be wondering whether it’s worth it.
 No business wants to throw away thousands of dollars.

 But SEO is a smart and necessary investment.
-When you spend money on improving your website’s search engine ranking, you’re investing in the long-term success of your website and business.
+When you spend money on improving your website’s search engine ranking, you’re investing in the long-term success of your SEO, website and business.
 A higher ranking in SERPs, coupled with a killer strategy by your social media marketing team, drives traffic to your site and ultimately results in more conversions.

 It’s essential to choose the right SEO agency.
 Do your research, ask for recommendations, and look closely at the services offered and the various pricing structures.
 Make sure your agency team has expertise in your specific SEO needs.
 That’s the best way to get the most bang for your buck.

 Owen Baker is a content marketer for Voila Norbert, an online email verification service.
 He has spent most of the last decade working online for a range of marketing companies.
 When he’s not busy writing, you can find him in the kitchen mastering new dishes.